Scroll to content

 Homework

 It is vital Year 5 & 6 children read frequently: progress on the Accelerated Reader programme will be monitored weekly, with in-class time allocated daily for independent reading, reading to an adult and end-of-book quizzes.
-Daily time will also be allocated to investigation-based spelling work and practice.
-In addition, the children should ensure regular practice on TTRockstars, which will help with multiplication tables.
+Daily registration time will also be available for investigation-based spelling work and practice.
+In addition, the children should ensure regular practice on TTRockstars, which will help with multiplication tables, which are absolutely key to success in Maths in Upper Key Stage 2.

 Homework/tests will be as follows:

-Friday: spellings will be tested (see lists below); reading records will be checked and progress logged; reading homework (class text) may also be assigned.
+Monday: spellings will be tested (see lists below); reading progress will be checked; reading homework may also be assigned.

 Additional pieces of homework may be set for the whole class or individual children as required.